RudnevDanil/TimelineVisualizationStepic/README.md

 # TimelineVisualizationStepic
 show issue of tasks\n

-You can try in on http://h96046yr.beget.tech/TimelineVisualizationStepic/index.html
+You can try in on [Try right now!](http://h96046yr.beget.tech/TimelineVisualizationStepic/index.html)